ghBrianG/radiuid/README.md

 - This is a breaking change - Python 2.7 is no longer supported
 - Minimum Python version: 3.8
 - All command examples now use `python3` instead of `python`
-- Zero external dependencies - uses only Python standard library
+- Single external dependency: PyYAML (for YAML configuration support)
 - Thoroughly test in your environment before deploying to production